Maths - Our Journey Towards Mastery

 At Southroyd Primary School we aim to empower our children to foster a growth mindset with a ‘Can do’ attitude in mathematics.
 We encourage children to develop their knowledge and understanding of mathematics and aim for all pupils to enjoy and achieve in mathematics and become confident, able mathematicians.

-Pupils need to become fluent in their understanding of maths.
-We will ensure varied practice with increasingly complex problems over time, so that pupils develop a deep understanding but have the ability to recall and apply knowledge rapidly and accurately.
+· Become fluent in the fundamentals of mathematics so that they develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

-Pupils need to be able to solve problems by applying their mathematics to a variety of problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+· Can solve problems by applying their mathematics to a variety of problems with increasing sophistication, including real-life scenarios and in more unfamiliar contexts.

 Here at Southroyd we aim to support pupils to work mathematically, reason and problem solve in all lessons.
 Teachers will use a very wide range of teaching strategies to stimulate all pupils’ active participation in their learning together with innovative and imaginative resources, including practical activities and, where appropriate, the outdoor environment.